Status: Closed | Initiation Price: $4.03 | Result: +36.2%

-My eighth write-up dives into FTC Solar, Inc. (NasdaqCM:FTCI), a global provider of solar tracker systems.
+FTC Solar, Inc. (NasdaqCM:FTCI) is a global provider of solar tracker systems.
 To address potential concerns about renewable companies due to Trump’s reelection, I’ve pasted below the policy outlook shared by Yann Brandt, FTCI’s new CEO, in his SolarWakeup newsletter:

 From 2017 to 2020, solar grew from about 11GW to 19GW